-- (21) Since the creation of supplementary protection, certificates were only applied for and granted nationally, thus requiring several similar applications to be filed and examined in parallel in a number of Member States.
+- (17) In order to promote the development of paediatric medicinal products, it should be possible to extend the period of overall maximum exclusivity of 15 years and the maximum period of validity of the certificate of 5 years where the paediatric extension provided for in Article 36 of Regulation (EC) No 1901/2006 of the European Parliament and of the Council23 applies. - (18) Since the creation of supplementary protection, certificates were only applied for and granted nationally, thus requiring several similar applications to be filed and examined in parallel in a number of Member States.
 This has resulted in duplication of work for both applicants and competent industrial property offices ('competent national authorities') conducting separate examination proceedings in respect of a given product, as well as in occasional discrepancies in the decisions taken by the competent national authorities in different Member States.
 Such differences usually pertain to the conditions for the grant or refusal of a certificate and include the grant of a certificate in one Member State but the refusal in another Member State regarding the same product or differences in the application of the conditions that apply to prior marketing authorisation or whether the product has already been the subject of a supplementary protection certificate.
-This leads to legal uncertainty and is inconsistent with the aims of the internal market. - (22) There is a centralised procedure for granting European patents.
-In addition, the 'unitary patent' as laid down in Regulation (EU) No 1257/2012 of the European Parliament and of the Council20 is to enter into force on 1 June 2023 in respect for all Member States having ratified the Agreement on a Unified Patent Court ('UPC'). - (23) Therefore, it is necessary to complement the existing national procedures for the grant of certificates for plant protection products with a centralised procedure.
+This leads to legal uncertainty and is inconsistent with the aims of the internal market. - (19) There is a centralised procedure for granting European patents, as well as a centralised procedure for obtaining marketing authorisations for medicinal products.
+In addition, the 'unitary patent' as laid down in Regulation (EU) No 1257/2012 of the European Parliament and of the Council24 is to enter into force in June 2023 in respect of the Member States having ratified the Agreement on a Unified Patent Court ('UPC'). - (20) Therefore, it is necessary to complement the existing national procedures for the grant of certificates for medicinal products with a centralised procedure.
 That procedure should make it possible, where the basic patent is a European patent, including a unitary patent, to request the grant of national certificates for two or more designated Member States through the filing and examination of a single 'centralised' application.
-Following the grant of certificates under the centralised procedure, these certificates should be equivalent to the certificates granted under national procedures and be subject to the same rules. - (24) Regulation (EU) No 2017/1001 of the European Parliament and of the Council21 has established, under its Article 2, a European Union Intellectual Property Office ('the Office').
+Following the grant of certificates under the centralised procedure, those certificates should be equivalent to the certificates granted under national procedures and be subject to the same rules. - (21) Regulation (EU) No 2017/1001 of the European Parliament and of the Council25 has established, under its Article 2, a European Union Intellectual Property Office ('the Office').
 In the interest of the internal market, the centralised procedure should be carried out by a single examining authority.
-This can be achieved by the Office being given the task of examining applications for certificates under the centralised procedure in accordance with this Regulation. - (25) In order to provide for a simplified examination of a centralised application, its filing should be available only on the basis of a European patent, including a unitary patent.
-The centralised application should not be available on the basis of a set of independent national patents, as their claims are likely to be different, resulting in greater complexity in examination compared to the situations where the basic patent is a European patent. - (26) Since marketing authorisations for a given plant protection product may be granted at different dates in different Member States, the Member States that could be validly designated in a centralised application for certificates for a certain plant protection product would be severely restricted, if it were to be required that authorisations should have been granted in all Member States designated in the application.
-The grant of certificates on the basis of such a centralised application should therefore be allowed where marketing authorisations have at least been applied for in all designated Member States, provided that such authorisations are granted before the end of the examination process.
-For this reason, the examination opinion should not be adopted earlier than 18 months from the filing of the centralised application.
-Where no authorisation has been granted in a designated Member State before that period has elapsed, however, the Office should, in respect of that Member State, suspend the examination proceedings, and resume them, on request, provided that such an authorisation is eventually granted before the expiry of the basic patent.
+This can be achieved by the Office being